chriswailes/RCGTK/README.md

 * **I Eat My Own Dog Food** - I'm using RCGTK for my own projects so if there is a bug I'll most likely be the first one to know.

+## RCGTK Version Numbers

+The first two parts of the RCGTK version number correspond to the version of LLVM that the library supports.
+Therefore RCGTK 3.4.* requires a LLVM 3.4 shared library.
+The last number in a RCGTK version refers to the bug release number of the RCGTK library.
+The last number of the version will only be incremented when RCGTK adds new bindings or fixes bugs in existing bindings.

 ## Code Generation